50 Life Goals Examples For a Long, Happy, and Successful Life

 In your life goals list, include a goal to get 30-60 minutes of physical activity every day.

-Try to include strength exercises in your routine too, at least twice per week to maintain a healthy body.
+Try to include strength exercises in your routine, too, at least twice per week to maintain a healthy body.

 Even if physical activity scares you at the moment, it doesn’t mean you can’t achieve beautiful fitness results in the long term.

-16. To Eat More Plants
+16. Eat Plants (Vegetables, Fruits) Every Day

 They should be on your plate with every meal.